Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Non-epistemic mixed preparations

 Moreover, if the left-hand-side of \eqref{sub_eq1} is zero, then the inequality becomes equality, that is, each term on the right-hand-side is zero. \end{thm} \end{widetext} The proof of this theorem is provided in Appendix \ref{app:pot1}.
 This theorem allows us to establish a relation between the epistemic overlap of $n$ mixed preparations and the epistemic overlap of their decompositions.
 Notice that the theorem also applies to sets of mixed preparations with different numbers of pure states in their decompositions, even though in the theorem statement, the number is the same throughout, which is $m$.
-This is possible because we can assume $m$ to be the maximum number of pure states among all the decompositions of the mixed preparations, and for those preparations that contain pure states less than $m$, we can make some $\alpha_{i_k|k}=0$ to account for that.
+This is possible because we can assume $m$ to be the maximum number of pure states among all the decompositions of the mixed preparations, and for those preparations that contain pure states less than $m$, we can do the following.
+Suppose every other preparation is made out of $m=3$ pure states and one is made out of two, $\rho=p\ket{\psi_1}\!\bra{\psi_1}+(1-p)\ket{\psi_2}\!\bra{\psi_2}$.
+One can rewrite $\rho$ as $\rho=p/2\ket{\psi_1}\!\bra{\psi_1}+p/2\ket{\psi_1}\!\bra{\psi_1}+(1-p)\ket{\psi_2}\!\bra{\psi_2}$.
+The first two pure states in the decomposition are the same with modified convex coefficients, making $m=3$ for this preparation as well.
+Such a trick has been used while applying Theorem \ref{t1} to Example \ref{ex_1} in Section \ref{sec_A_1}.

 A given mixed state corresponds to infinitely many different preparations, and this inequality holds for all such preparations.
-That leads to some interesting features, such as the scenario where we have $n$ maximally mixed preparations, each one being decomposed into a complete orthonormal set of pure states distinct from the other, leading to consequences relevant to preparation contextuality (discussed in detail in Section \ref{sec5}).
-Or cases where the decompositions are perfectly anti-distinguishable, making the mixed preparations' epistemic overlap vanish.
+That leads to some interesting features, such as the scenario where we have $n$ maximally mixed preparations, each one being decomposed into a complete orthonormal set of pure states distinct from the other, leading to consequences relevant to preparation contextuality (discussed in detail in Section \ref{sec5}), or cases where the decompositions are perfectly anti-distinguishable, making the mixed preparations' epistemic overlap vanish.

 It is important to note that since the epistemic overlap of the mixed preparations is bounded by the sum of the quantum overlap of its decompositions \eqref{sub_eq2}, which are operational quantities, it is an experimentally robust way to obtain an upper bound on the epistemic overlap.